 Eating Chayote is believed to lower high blood pressure.
 This has been proved by a study at Purdue University.
-In the study, Chayote is used as tea or consumed as a drink, and results show that it lowers blood pressure.
+In the study, Chayote is used as a tea or consumed as a drink, and results show that it lowers blood pressure.

 Uses of Chayote

 A variety of dishes are cooked with this delicious vegetable.
 Its tubras, roots, fruits, raw leaves, seeds and stems are consumed.
 Fruits, stems, tender leaves and roots are eaten as vegetables.
-This vegetable can be eaten adding to salads and lentils.
+This vegetable can be eaten by adding it to salads and lentils.

 Side Effects of Chayote

 Basically, regular consumption of Chayote will not cause any side effects on health, but excessive intake can lead to side effects.

 However, you should be careful when peeling the Chayote, as a clear color juice emanating from it can stick like glue on the hands or fingers that can cause itching and stiffness হʼব.

 Chayote with certain drugs like aspirin in the treatment of cardiovascular disease can have side effects.

 It should be used in the right quantity keeping in view the benefits and disadvantages of the Chayote as excessive use of any product can harm our health.
 The above mentioned information is provided only for general knowledge based on the information.
 It is advisable to consult a doctor before using Chayote in the medicinal field in curing the disease.